 You can use PowerApps in many areas in your organization.
-Most importantly this includes creating interfaces and forms for existing, internal company data.
+Above all, this includes creating interfaces and forms for existing, internal company data.
 But entirely new development projects can also be created using PowerApps.
 Here you can draw on a broad array of components for the interface, including input fields for text, numbers, images and barcode scans, as well as buttons, diagrams or file previews.

 These can be positioned anywhere you like or integrated within lists and gallery views and are placed and linked on the screens defined by you.
 This enables a direct connection between the components and your data.